silverton-io/buz-docs/blog/contract-powered-platform/index.md

 ## Components of a Good Data Platform

 ### Instrumentation and Integration
 This one pretty much goes without saying.
 If data is not being emitted from source systems, you won't have any data to play with.

-And if you don't have any data to play with, you won't be able to complain about the price of Snowflake and might feel left out.
+If you don't have any data, the rest of this post will not provide value.
+You also won't be able to complain about price of Snowflake and might feel left out.

 Instrumentation is pretty important.
-It's also a pretty huge PITA to wrangle, which is why [tracking](https://segment.com/academy/collecting-data/how-to-create-a-tracking-plan/) [plans](https://amplitude.com/blog/create-tracking-plan) [became](https://www.avo.app/blog/what-is-a-tracking-plan-and-why-do-you-need-one) [a](https://www.indicative.com/resource/data-tracking-plan/) [thing](https://www.trackingplan.com/).
+It's also a pretty huge PITA to wrangle, which is why (often retroactive) [tracking](https://segment.com/academy/collecting-data/how-to-create-a-tracking-plan/) [plans](https://amplitude.com/blog/create-tracking-plan) [became](https://www.avo.app/blog/what-is-a-tracking-plan-and-why-do-you-need-one) [a](https://www.indicative.com/resource/data-tracking-plan/) [thing](https://www.trackingplan.com/).

 ### The pipeline

 Pipelines are either `batch` or `streaming`.
-There's a holy war going on between the two religions but similar concepts apply to both.
+There's a holy war between the two religions, but similar concepts apply to both.

 Pipelines collect data and put it somewhere.
+Sometimes they mutate said data.
 That's really it.

 The _best_ pipelines:

 - Collect data reliably.
-- Annotate payloads with metadata such as provenance, `collected_at` timestamps, etc.
+- Annotate payloads with metadata such as provenance, `collected_at` timestamps, fingerprints, etc.
 - Generate stats to provide the operator with feedback.
 - Validate and bifurcate payloads, if you're lucky.
 - Know about and act on payload sensitivities - obfuscate, hash, tokenize, redact, redirect, etc.